 4.1 The ACE will act as a faithful agent or trustee for each employer or client, and will not knowingly engage in illegal work or unethical practice, or knowingly cooperate with any person so engaged.

-4.2 The ACE will undertake only those entomological assignments for which he or she is qualified.
+4.2 The ACE will undertake only those entomological assignments for which they are qualified.
 The ACE will obtain, or advise the employer or client to obtain, the assistance of specialists whenever the employer's or client's interests are so served best, and will cooperate with such specialists.

 4.3 The ACE will indicate to the employer or client alternatives to recommended courses of action and the expected consequences of each recommended action and alternative.

-4.4 The ACE will inform the employer or client of any financial interest, or other conflicting interest, he or she has in any person, material, device, or concept which is or might become involved in a project or work for the employer or client.
+4.4 The ACE will inform the employer or client of any financial interest or other conflicting interest they have in any person, material, device, or concept which is or might become involved in a project or work for the employer or client.
 Decisions regarding entomological or business services to be performed shall not be influenced by such interests.